RosettaCommons/documentation/application_documentation/swa-protein-long-loop.md

 -   This method has been demonstrated to reach atomic accuracy for small motifs (12 residues or less), including cases that are not solvable by other Rosetta approaches such as fragment assembly or KIC loop modeling.
 However, in several cases it is one of the five lowest models that is atomically accurate, not the very lowest energy one.
 Problems in the Rosetta energy function become apparent in discriminating 'correct' loops when the conformational sampling is carried out exhaustively.

 -   Carrying out full StepWise Assembly requires a master python script to setup the job, and another master python script to queue up the resulting computation, which is described as a directed acyclic graph.
-This full workflow is described in separate documentation [see [u'Documentation for StepWise Assembly (SWA): enumerative building of a protein loop through systematic recursion'] ].
+This full workflow is described in separate documentation [see [[Enumerative building of a protein loop through systematic recursion|swa-protein-long-loop]] ].

 -   As with most other modes in Rosetta, the final ensemble of models is not guaranteed to be a Boltzmann ensemble.
 However the outputted models *are* expected to be a complete set of the lowest energy configurations stemming from a reasonably complete search of conformational space.

 -   Minimization or sampling of tau [CA bond angle] is not being carried out.

--   This code is not fully integrated with RNA StepWise Assembly scripts [[see [Documentation for RNA loop modeling (lock-and-key problem) with Stepwise Assembly, using *swa_rna_main* and *swa_rna_util* executables|swa-rna-loop]] ], although their development stemmed from the original shared codebase.
+-   This code is not fully integrated with RNA StepWise Assembly scripts [see [[RNA loop modeling (lock-and-key problem) with Stepwise Assembly|swa-rna-loop]] ], although their development stemmed from the original shared codebase.
 Python scripts for running the complete workflow are similar, but not the same.
 These codebases may potentially be unified in the near future to help tackle RNA/protein modeling such as the ribosome.

 Modes
 =====